cbueche/Agent-Jones/doc/examples.md

     curl -X "GET" "$AJ_URL/aj/api/v1/interfaces/$DEVICE" \
      -u "$AJ_USER:$AJ_PASSWORD"

+Remark: you can add plenty of boolean flags to the request to collect more information and receive them as properties of the response.
+See the API doc for details.

 ### Response

 In the response, the `physicalIndex` value can be used to identify the enclosing stack member from the list obtained above.